frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

     Depending on the gamepiece and field element into which you're launching it, spin may be crucial.
 In games like 2013 and 2024 with disc-shaped game pieces, adding spin stabilizes the gamepiece through gyroscopic motion.
 You can add backspin or topspin to spherical objects to help it stay inside the goal, like in 2017, or you may want to mitigate spin or change spin depending on the distance from the goal, like in 2022, because backspin would cause the balls to bounce or roll out of the goal.
 Sometimes, the spin won't matter, such as in games like 2014 or 2020.

     According to initial prototyping for this hypothetical game, adding backspin helps with shot stabilization and accuracy.
 While you could have only the flywheel, with the friction against the polycarb causing backspin, this design uses both flywheel and hood wheels (spinning in the opposite direction) to launch the ball with more consistent force and direction.
 They are mechanically linked with a 1:1 ratio with a pair of gears to flip the direction, but because the hood wheels are 2" diameter, their surface speed is half as fast as the surface speed of the flywheels, causing the ball to leave with the desired backspin.
 Mechanically linking the flywheels and hood wheels means the speed of both sets of wheels can be carefully controlled with only one motor, simplifying the software and ensuring accuracy.
+    !!!
+Video
+        See how in this video the ball spins.
+There are backrollers that do help reduce the spin though.
+        <iframe width="560" height="315" src="https://www.youtube.com/embed/QZKDnRvLhrA?si=hsywtRLhwCMFNAME" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ???
 Concept "Friction & Efficiency (in the flywheel system)"